Milen714/NoSQL_Project/README.md

 ### 5-TransferIncident
 The user can now see the other available users for transfer, select only one of them and in the same view (TransferIncident), the text box to include a message

 **Initial versions of the code did not include the message or all the methods related to it.
-It was implemented later to improve the transfer history as a way to record the reasons for it, a direct message for the new user taking up the incident or anything else that they want to leave as "proof".
+It was implemented later to improve the transfer history as a way to record the reasons for it, a direct message for the new user taking up the incident or anything else that they might want to leave as "proof".
 **The database and validation rules were changed to add this new field, and in the Assignee Snapshot object, they were added as well, marking the message field as nullable because it is not mandatory, a user can make an incident transfer without it.

 ### 6-IncidentController